Palouse Cascade Trail, Rock Lake and Pine Creek, a return trip.

 The view opened up.
 The floor of the basin was a couple hundred feet below.
 Looking towards the west I never saw the mighty Columbia River as it was still hidden in it’s own gorge, but across it I could see the foothills of the Cascades still with patches of snow on them.

 At the edge of a basalt cliff I enjoyed the view of several small pothole lakes below.
-This striking landscape is widely believed to have been formed by catastrophic ice age floods that scoured the region down to the bedrock and carved gigantic canyons as cascaded towards the Columbia River.
+This striking landscape is widely believed to have been formed by catastrophic ice age floods that scoured the region down to the bedrock and carved gigantic canyons as the flood waters cascaded towards the Columbia River.

 Across the basin I could see what looked like a substantial waterfall.
 The trail I was on didn’t head that way so I continued towards the west on a bench below an impressive rock wall.